 And, really, flexibility is the key difference between these cards.
 Both offer luxury treatment like access to airport lounges and more, but if you aren’t loyal to the Delta brand you could find more value with The Business Platinum® Card from American Express.

-Again, both cards carry an annual fee of $450 and, as we'll see, both offer similar luxury perks for their respective airlines.
+Again, both cards carry higher-than-typical annual fees and, as we'll see, both offer similar luxury perks for their respective airlines.

 Both offer two miles for every $1 spent on eligible purchases with the respective airline.
-Both cards offer a discount on in-flight purchases – 20 percent for the Delta Reserve for Business Credit Card and 25 percent with the Citi® / AAdvantage® Executive World Elite™ Mastercard®.
-Both offer access to exclusive "members only" airport lounges (though guests traveling with you can accompany you free of charge into the American Airlines Admirals Club® lounges with that card and you'll pay for your guests with the Delta card) and both offer cardholders priority boarding and a free checked bag.
+Both cards offer access to exclusive "members only" airport lounges (though guests traveling with you can accompany you free of charge into the American Airlines Admirals Club® lounges with that card and you'll pay for your guests with the Delta card) and both offer cardholders priority boarding and a free checked bag.